kuripart/Bluetooth-Voice-Controller/README.md

 ## BACKGROUND

-App made with MIT App Invventor
+App made with MIT App Inventor

 ## USE